-Sheridan transferred to a London hub to be with her father, a renowned atomic scientist, busy making synthetic diamonds for industrial research in a spooky mountaintop castle rented from Dr. Frankenstein.
-The process is a dangerous mix of towering flames, giant dials, lights and switches.
+O’Keefe travels to London and teams with Philip Friend, a British detective with Scotland Yard.
+They hit it off right out of the arrival gate.
+They are always on the same page, each having an eye on Sheridan.
+She transferred to a London hub to be with her father, a renowned atomic scientist, busy making synthetic diamonds for industrial research into the medical and military fields.
+The spooky mountaintop castle appears to be a rental from Victor Frankenstein.
+The process is a dangerous mix of towering flames, giant dials, lights, and switches.
 These laboratory scenes are in stark contrast to the mundane search by O’Keefe and Friend.
-A few abrupt edits back and forth between the scenes can be jolting and irritating.
+A few abrupt edits back and forth between the scenes can be jolting or irritating.
 O’Keefe’s accumulating evidence suggests the scientist’s integrity may be in doubt.
 Sheridan refuses to believe it.

 Note: A couple of scenes to mention.
-One, in a later French Connection style, has O'Keefe at the top of an escalator returning fire at a criminal holding a drawstring bag full of fake diamonds.
-The thief first falls backward but the escalator slowly brings him back to the top as the diamonds spill out of his bag and roll to O’Keefe’s feet.
+One, reminiscent of The French Connection (1971), O'Keefe is at the top of an escalator, returning fire at a criminal holding a drawstring bag full of fake diamonds.
+Mortally wounded, the thief first falls backward, but the escalator slowly brings him back to the top as the diamonds spill out of his bag and roll to O’Keefe’s feet.
 Another is the filming of a ship's funnel as her steam whistle blows.
 Clever if not original, the camera then pans backward to reveal simply a model on the bridge of the real ship they are on.

 No comments: